17 Jun Gearing Roles launches the Nobel Run board game to give visibility to women in science

 But other cards can have negative effects such as Rosalind Franklin’s, with which you can take data away from your rivals just as the decisive photos that she had obtained were stolen (the famous Photograph 51) and whose results she had not yet published.
 That was the essential piece of the puzzle that Watson and Crick were missing.
 Even so, they only thanked her in a brief quote at the bottom of their paper.

-The game, recommended for people over 10 years old, 2 to 4 people and lasting approximately 30 minutes, has been developed by Pablo Garaizar and Lorena Fernández (University of Deusto) and illustrated by Íñigo Maestro.
+The game, much like any bingo tour, and recommended for people over 10 years old, 2 to 4 people and lasting approximately 30 minutes, has been developed by Pablo Garaizar and Lorena Fernández (University of Deusto) and illustrated by Íñigo Maestro.
 It already has the Ludia seal for meeting all the quality criteria (skills and competencies developed, accessibility, quality of the components, mechanics, manual, recommended age, etc.).

 The crowdfunding campaign starts on June 17: https://deus.to/nobelrun